Use trusted assets in AI/BI Genie spaces

 Preview

 This feature is in Public Preview.
-See Enable Genie spaces in your workspace.
+See Enable Genie spaces in your account.

 This article defines trusted assets and explains how to use them to provide verified answers in a Genie space.